The Latest News From

 What is an Energy Star home rating?

 Energy Star is another label for energy efficiency that is given to products that meet specifications as set by the United States Environmental Protection Agency.
 This symbol is recognized in the USA and also Canada and is even actively promoted by Natural Resources Canada as a way to identify top energy performers in the marketplace.
-The reason for this government backing is that Energy Star products are proven to be in the top of their class of products for energy efficiency and overall reduction in greenhouse gas emissions.
-So not only do they save Canadians money due to efficiency, they help Canada to meet set environmental goals and emission standards.

 Energy Star rated products are found in all areas of consumer appliances, including dishwashers, refrigerators, washers and dryers, gas furnaces, windows, boilers and air conditioners.
-Each product will have a recognizable Energy Star label on the packaging or the appliance itself.

-New homes can also earn the Energy Star label.
-Energy Star Certified Homes are notable for their energy efficiency and this can be found in a variety of aspects in the design and construction of the home.
 For example, properly air sealed homes reduce energy loss through gaps and air leaks and this not only preserves the indoor temperature in both winter and summer, but also reduces heating and cooling bills due to less air leakage in and out of the home.

-Other Energy Star approved features in the home include energy efficient windows, HRVs, high insulation levels, and high efficiency appliances.
+Other Energy Star approved features in the home include energy-efficient windows, HRVs, high insulation levels, and high efficiency appliances.